vincr04/DESeq2_workshop/Instructions.md

 GSEA uses existing databases that contain genome-wide information about the characteristics of each gene, and therefore categorises genes into specific groups of similar function.
 The best known example of such database is the Gene Ontology (GO), which categorises (almost) all known genes according to their **cellular component, molecular function, or biological process**.

-Here, we will use the `clusterProfiler` package to perform GSEA, and the `org.Dm.eg.db` database of genomic information, which contains GO information for all *Drosophila* genes.
+Here, we will use the `clusterProfiler` package to perform GSEA, the `org.Dm.eg.db` database of genomic information, which contains GO information for all *Drosophila* genes, and the `enrichplot` package, which will allow us to plot gene networks.

-First, install (from Bioconductor) and load these two packages.
+First, install (from Bioconductor) and load these three packages.

 ### Prepare the data
 GO enrichment analysis requires a list of genes considered as significantly differently expressed.
 Here, we will select the genes with *log2FoldChange*>0.5 (up-regulated) and *padj*<0.05 from our DESeq2 analysis.